LaurensKersbergen/LaurensKersbergen/README.md

 👋 Hi, I’m @LaurensKersbergen.

 I’m a product manager living in Amsterdam.
-I’m currently working at Miro—focusing on the marketing site.
+I’m currently working at <a href="https://www.miro.com/">Miro</a>—focusing on the marketing site.

 <a href="https://www.laurenskersbergen.com/about">More about me →</a><br>
-<a href="https://www.laurenskersbergen.com/about">My personal website</a><br>
+<a href="https://www.laurenskersbergen.com/about">My personal website →</a><br>
 <a href="https://twitter.com/lvkersbergen">@lvkersbergen on Twitter →</a>

 <!---